Benefits Plans - Group Life Insurance: Health Statements

 Health Statement Forms

-The short form and long form health statements are available for download from the Life Insurance Forms page or by request from the HR/Payroll Service Center.
+The short form and long form health statements are available for download from the Life Insurance Forms page or by request from the SSC Contact Center.

 |Health Statement Needed|

 |Coverage Choices||Short Form||Long Form|